FAQs and Resources

 - State or local general relief or general assistance

-- Long-term care at a nursing home paid for by the government
+- Long-term, medical care in an institution, like a nursing home or psychiatric home paid for by the government

-*Note: Most immigrants who face a Public Charge test are not eligible for these benefits.
+*Note: Most immigrants who face a Public Charge test are not eligible for cash benefits.
 Immigrants with additional questions should talk to a lawyer.

 Q. What if some people in my family get public benefits, and others do not?

-It does not consider benefits used by their family members unless the listed cash benefits are the family's main source of income.
+It does not consider benefits used by their family members.

 Q. What if someone will have an interview at the consulate?
 How does Public Charge affect them?